zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency03.md

 ## Objective

-All SOA record timers fields must be consistent across all authoritative name servers.
+All SOA record timer fields must be consistent across all authoritative name servers.

-The inconsistency in these different fields for the designated zone might result in operational inconsistencies.
+An inconsistency in these fields might result in operational inconsistencies for the designated zone.

-There are other test cases that provide consistency tests for other SOA fields.
+There are other test cases that provide consistency tests for other SOA fields. **(Suggest either mentioning which test cases this refers to, or removing this statement.)**

 ## Inputs

-* The domain name to be tested ("child zone")
+* The domain name to be tested ("Child Zone").

 ## Ordered description of steps to be taken to execute the test case

- 1. Create an SOA query for *child zone* apex.
+ 1. Create an SOA query for *Child Zone* apex.

- 2. Obtain the list of name server IPs for the *child zone* from [Method4] and [Method5].
+ 2. Obtain the list of name server IPs for the *Child Zone* from [Method4] and [Method5].

  3. Send the SOA query to all name server IPs.